First and insurance university choices explained

 What happens once I've finalised my choices?

-Keep an eye out on Ucas Track afterwards:
+Keep an eye on Ucas Hub afterwards:

 Changing your mind

 I don't want to go to any of the universities that have offered me a spot.
 What now?You don't have to accept a place anywhere if you decide not to – but as soon as you decline a spot, it's gone.

 It is possible to have another go within the Ucas cycle if your initial choices don't work out:

 - If you don't receive or accept any offers, you could try again with Ucas Extra.

 - If you don't meet the criteria of your firm or insurance choices or you've changed your mind about wanting to go to those universities, you can either use Clearing or try again next year.